JasonLocklin/Dissertation/SA/Introduction.md

 perceptual tasks will not be substantially remediated by prisms [@Striemer2010tpd].

+### Issues with Prism Adaptation and an Alternative

 Prism adaptation, by design, influences both visual and proprioceptive frames of reference [@Redding2005].
 In fact, depending on the specifics of the adaptation protocol, the bulk of